 Hey all!
 First off, yep, I’m still alive and kicking!
 Sorry for taking such a loOOoooong break from the site.
 I know it’s been almost a year since my last update and that just sucks.
 As a mea culpa for the absence, I’m having the BIGGEST BOTSALE EVER over at The BOTshop.
 You’ll get 50% off of everything there as long as the total’s over $10.
 And you won’t even have to put in a code or anything; the discount will be applied automatically at checkout, so if you’ve ever wanted a JEFbot book or JEFbot tee (reminder: Valentine’s Day is right around the corner!) but were waiting for the right time to pick one up: now’s the time!
 You’ll also be helping me clear out some inventory to make way for some new merch in the future, so it’s win-win!

 In addition to the animated stuff, I was working as a storyboard artist and doing motion graphics for a variety of companies, most notably at CollegeHumor, which was another exciting and fun place to work.
 Not sure if I can post any of that stuff – I’ll look into it and see if it’s cool.
-I had a job where I literally drew hundred of kittens for a couple weeks and I’d love to show some of that to you.
+I had a job where I literally drew hundreds of kittens for a couple weeks and I’d love to show some of that to you.

 As for the present and future, I’ll be looking to get more gigs drawing and animating, and working my way into a place where I can pitch some cartoons, including one based on JEFbot (!), eventually.
 I should also have some time to finally finish up the latest Christmas Bat and hopefully get back to the forever-paused adventure Musashi and jefbot are still on!
 I hate to make promises as I’m currently working on pitches and also don’t know when the next paying gig will pop up and consume my life but I will try to be more active here as I miss the comic and talking with you all.
 I’d love to get back to that, and I’ll do my best to make it happen, especially since I’m not doing many conventions these days (although I’m still scheduled for the San Diego Comic-Con this July, so hope to see some of you there!) due to my random schedule.